-This rustic, handmade tree house is build right over the rapids of the mighty Mississippi river in Lanark County, in the Canadian province of Ontario.
+This rustic, handmade tree house is built right over the rapids of the mighty Mississippi River in Lanark County, Ontario, Canada.
 The glamping tree house is nestled among oaks and cedars, 22 feet off of the ground at its highest point.
 Due to its high concentration in maple trees, Lanark County is also called the 'Maple Syrup Capital of Ontario'.
-The county is home to over 100 lakes, rivers and waterfalls, and the coastline is speckled with coves and pristine beaches.
-The region is a paradise for outdoor fans who like to go biking, hiking and engage in adventurous water sports activities such as rafting, canoeing, kayaking and more.
+The county is home to over 100 lakes, rivers, and waterfalls, and the coastline is speckled with coves and pristine beaches.
+The region is a paradise for outdoor fans who like to bike, hike, and engage in adventurous water sports activities, such as rafting, canoeing, kayaking, and more.
 Read More

 - Bird watching

 Since the tree house is on the water, most of the activities are aquatic, such as rafting, canoeing, swimming, fishing, and kayaking, etc. The region also offers great trekking trails to explore by bike or foot.
 There is lots of room for lounging in and around the rapids and it is easy to sit right in the rapids.
 There are many swings, hammocks and seats all over the site so you can pick your favorite spot to lounge and watch the world pass by.

 - You will receive a 50% refund when you cancel at least 30 days prior to check in.

 Pets are welcome; however they should be kept down in the tree house area.
 Many of the neighbors have pets, so please keep watch of them at all times and be conscious of the other animals that may be around in the area.